pierreandrieu/experiments-vldb/README.md

 # docker container run -it --rm name_of_container args

 note about arguments:
-Note: args are the arguments for the main script.
+args are the arguments for the main script.
+Example:

-# Example: docker container run -it --rm name_of_container exp=3,5,6
+# docker container run -it --rm name_of_container exp=3,5,6
 will run the experiments 3, 5 and 6 of the paper (integers between 1 and 6, separated with a coma, no space) To reproduce all the experiments, argument is "all"